vtex/cli-plugin-workspace/README.md

 ## `oclif-example workspace:promote`

 Promotes the current workspace to master.
 (Only works for production workspaces.)
-Run vtex promote --help to see how to deal with data conflicts.
+Run [38;5;205mvtex promote --help to see how to deal with data conflicts.

 ```
 USAGE